 The only way to ensure that your ex-spouse has no further claim against you is to have in place a court order that deals with how the matrimonial assets are to be divided and which dismisses all further claims.
 This is usually done by preparing and submitting a Consent Order to the court.

 Without a court order, even though you and your former spouse may have been divorced for many years, there is still the possibility that at some point in the future your ex-spouse could make a claim against you.

 The only circumstances where your former spouse can no longer make a claim against you is if they remarry before they have applied for a financial order.

 Drafting a Consent Order correctly is complex and submitting them to the court is not a rubber stamping exercise.
 For this reason only our specialist lawyers draft your Consent Order.
 They have a wealth of experience in this area and can advise you if any aspect of your Consent Order is likely to prove problematic.

-For a payment of £40 + VAT you can download the following:
+For an initial payment of £60 + VAT you can download the following: